From 'I do' to let's bake: Raleigh couple makes baking dream a reality

-RALEIGH (WTVD) --The night before she said "I do," Ashely stayed up until midnight making her own wedding cake - hand-piped lace and all!
+RALEIGH (WTVD) --The night before she said "I do," Ashley stayed up until midnight making her own wedding cake - hand-piped lace and all!

 Little did she know, the cake would be a hit!